hoytech/update-immutable/README.md

 * **Implements `$unset`**

-  The react team [refuses to merge](https://github.com/facebook/react/pull/2362/) this functionality. `$unset` is important for several use-cases, for example removing an item from a collection. `$unset` only works for objects, not arrays.
+  The react team [refuses to merge](https://github.com/facebook/react/pull/2362/) this functionality. `$unset` is important for several use-cases, for example removing an item from a collection so that it will no longer be present when you iterate over that collection. `$unset` only works for objects, not arrays.

 * **`$unshift` doesn't reverse**

-  The react version of `$unshift` unshifts each element in a loop, thereby reversing the provided list.
+  The react version of `$unshift` unshifts each element in a loop, thereby reversing the portion of the list provided in the update.
 This version fixes that bug and makes it work like [perl's unshift](http://perldoc.perl.org/functions/unshift.html).

 * **Supports autovivification**

   [Autovivification](https://en.wikipedia.org/wiki/Autovivification) allows you to modify a nested data structure even if the nesting data-structures don't yet exist.
 They will be created so as to satisfy the update.
 This simplifies many use-cases, for example you don't need to maintain an initial-state skeleton.
+See below for more details.

 ## Autovivification

-In the original `update` implementation, if you try to set a value in a nested structure where one of the the intermediate keys doesn't exist, an error will be thrown:
+In the original `update` implementation, if you try to set a value in a nested structure where one of the intermediate keys doesn't exist, an error will be thrown:

     > update({}, {a: {b: {c: {$set: true}}}})
     TypeError: Cannot read property 'b' of undefined